-Judge the paper as written Be aware of your own biases Perspectives differ Judge from their school ...
-Spend enough time for a fair review Keep critiques specific, not vague Consider both author and journal/conf.
-Do not circulate papers Do not use without permission Discuss if necessary
+Objectivity: Judge the paper as written Be aware of your own biases Fairness: Perspectives differ Judge from their school ...
+Speed: Spend enough time for a fair review Professional: Keep critiques specific, not vague Consider both author and journal/conf.
+Confidential: Do not circulate papers Do not use without permission Conflicts of interest: Discuss if necessary